ozmarie/pdc-assignments/MushroomFairyRings/README.md

 cat *.png | ffmpeg -framerate 2 -f image2pipe -i - -c:v libx264 -crf 20 300x300_output.mp4
 ```
 There are other ways to do this conversion, including Quicktime on a Mac or Canva online.

+If you just want to see what it looks like for now, the movie file is in the folder called docs_images and named 300x300_output.mp4.

 ### Next step: profile the sequential version